greenelab/knowledge-graph-review/manuscript.md

 ![
 Pipeline for representing knowledge graphs in a low dimensional space.
-Starting with a knowledge graph, this space can be generated using one of the following options: Matrix Factorization (a), Translational Models (b) or Deep Learning (c).
+Starting with a knowledge graph, this space can be generated using one of the following options: Matrix Factorization (a), Translational Models (b) or Neural Network Models (c).
 The output of this pipeline is an embedding space that clusters similar node types together.
 ](images/figures/unifying_techniques_overview.png){#fig:unifying_techniques_overview}